 Email us a writeup of your last cruise and we'll send you a cruise voucher to discount your next one.

 Cruises from Durban to Cape Town allow you to see both South Africa's largest port cities in a single cruise (and sometimes a 3rd as well, if there's a stop at Port Elizabeth).
-The most popular cruises from Durban to Cape Town are on the MSC Sinfonia and MSC Opera cruise ships:
+The most popular cruises from Durban to Cape Town are on the MSC Sinfonia cruise ship:

 (see cruises from Cape Town to Durban, if you want to sail in the opposite direction)